Faculty Research Interests

 Urban Air Pollution Chemistry of Fine Particulate Matter Health and Environmental Impacts of Nuclear Testing in Kazakhstan Environmental Policy

-I support thesis research by science students interested in a variety of disciplines in Earth Science or Geology, especially geomorphology, soil genesis, and/or paleoenvironmental reconstruction.
+I support thesis research by science students interested in a variety of disciplines in Earth Science or Geology, especially geomorphology, soil genesis, soil mineralogy, GIS-based mapping, and paleoenvironmental reconstructions.
 Field and/or laboratory project topics (proportions of Environmental Science, Geology, Chemistry, Physics, and Biology are flexible) might include:

 - Field and GIS mapping of soil-geomorphology and floral biogeography (Geomorphology/Ecology)

 - Experimental soil genesis (Geochemistry, mineralogy)

 - Optical and/or scanning electron microscope (SEM) analysis and interpretation of soil/paleosol microstructures (Micromorphology)